What makes us different?

 To begin with, no one can deny the charm and hospitality offered in the small city of Oxford, Mississippi.
 Home to writers, artists and musicians of all genres, Oxford possesses its own unique appeal for many and the University, fondly referred to as Ole Miss, has become almost as active during the summer months as during the regular school year.
 In addition to our new state-of-the-art facilities, campers and parents will have the opportunity to get to mingle with the faculty and staff during the opening orientation and at the closing reception.
 Students will be introduced to new concepts in piano playing, develop listening skills, hear quality musicians in concert and be challenged to take their musicianship to the next level.
 The activity schedule will vary from day to day to expose students to a wide variety of piano discovery.

-Cost: The cost of attending Piano Discoveries is $500 for resident campers.
+The cost of attending Piano Discoveries is $500 for resident campers.
 This includes room & board, tuition, all recreational activities & concerts and a Camp T-shirt.
 The cost for commuters is $450 which includes everything except housing and meals (lunches will be provided).
 A non-refundable $75.00 registration fee (applied toward tuition) is required at the time of application.
-Tuition should be paid in full by May 18, 2012 in order to guarantee a place for the student.
-Refunds will not be made after this date.
-Late registrations will be subject to a $40.00 surcharge and enrollment will be capped at 40 students.
-Please check with your local Music Teacher Association Affiliate for available scholarships for summer study.
-MTNA and NFMC affiliates have been very generous in sponsoring deserving students as have some local music clubs and symphonies.
-A limited amount of Camp scholarship funding may also be available for those students in need.
+Tuition should be paid in full by one month prior to camp in order to guarantee a place for the student.

 Recreational Activities will be scheduled throughout the week to give students a break from the rigorous curriculum.
 Among the activities will be a pizza party and movie night as well as a double-decker bus tour of Oxford.
 Board games and television will also be available at the end of each day’s activities.